kminder/kminder.github.io/_posts/9999-01-01-using-knox-with-activedirectory.md

 ```
 - -b: System Username

-This should return all of the LDAP properties for the system user.
+This should return all of the LDAP attributes for the system user.
 Take note of a few key attributes like objectClass which here is "person", and sAMAccountName which here is "kminder".

 ```